 It may seem easy to some people, and downright difficult to others.
 Nevertheless, try not to ignore its importance, because the straight line will be one of the basic skills that you must absolutely master.

-After this tutorial, at very least you’ll be a pro at Dot-to-dot!
+After this straight lines exercise, at very least you’ll be a pro at Dot-to-dot games!

 The straight line is most notably useful for: